-Santa simply has too much valuable information to run the risk of a breach, so he secures it with end-to-end threat monitoring, detection, and response.
-Detailed alerts warn of suspicious activity, whether it’s an external threat or internal one (it’s true — some elves have made it on the naughty list before).
+Santa simply has too much valuable information to run the risk of a breach, so he secures it with an end-to-end threat monitoring, detection, and response solution.
+Intelligent alerts warn of suspicious activity, whether it’s an external threat or internal one (it’s true — some elves have made it on the naughty list before).
 Santa also receives detailed instructions that help him quickly and properly address the threat.

 He always makes sure to back up his data too, just in case.
-This best practice limits the harm caused if a cyber attack does occur, helping the elves get back on track to meet tight Christmas deadlines!
+This cyber security best practice limits the harm caused if a cyber attack does occur, helping the elves get back on track to meet tight Christmas deadlines!

 The workshop equipment is always up to date

 Santa’s workshop has tons of equipment and automated tools that the elves depend on for toy-building.
 After years of refinement, the process is finally perfect.
 His team is building, testing, gift-wrapping, and loading toys into the sleigh in record time.

 But sometimes the equipment requires a system update to fix a bug or vulnerability.
 And these patches shouldn’t be optional — up to 60% of data breaches are caused by an available but unapplied software update.
 So, to keep things running smoothly, Santa always make time to install updates when they’re available.

 His devices stay safe with endpoint protection